KnowageLabs/Knowage-Documentation/functionalities-guide/chart/index.rst

 Then click on **Configuration**.
 As you can see the features are not exactly the same as traditional chart.
 We give some tips on most important sunburst settings.

 Using the **Generic** button you can set the **opacity** on mouse movement and choose how to display the measure values: absolute, percentage or both.
 These two features allow the visualization of data just moving the mouse over the slice: the slice is highlighted and values are shown in the center of the ring while the root-node path for the node selected is displayed on the left bottom corner of the page.
-Opacity and Breadcrumb configuration are available only on Combining Edition.
+Opacity and Breadcrumb configuration are available only on Comunity Edition.
 The tooltip is a mandatory field since it shows the value of the selected slice.
 Therefore be sure to have filled it before saving by using the **Explanation detail** panel.
-On Comunity Edition you have option custom the root-node path, clicking on the **Sequence** icon and choose position, label tail size and text style. **Sequence** option is not available on Enterprise edition, it is depricated.
+On Comunity Edition you have option custom the root-node path, clicking on the **Sequence** icon and choose position, label tail size and text style. **Sequence** option is not available on Enterprise edition, it is deprecated.
 Figure below sums up the three features.

 .. figure:: media/image1070809.png